-If ABO matching is not feasible, sometimes ABO-incompatible transplantation can be done; with careful selection of donors and recipients and with pretransplant treatment (plasma exchange and/or IV immunoglobulins [IVIG]), outcomes can be comparable to those of ABO-compatible transplantation.
+If ABO matching is not feasible, sometimes ABO-incompatible transplantation can be done; with careful selection of donors and recipients and with pretransplant treatment (plasma exchange and/or IV immune globulins [IVIG]), outcomes can be comparable to those of ABO-compatible transplantation.

-The donor kidney is removed during a laparoscopic (or rarely, an open) procedure, perfused with cooling solutions containing relatively large concentrations of poorly permeating substances (eg, mannitol, hetastarch) and electrolyte concentrations approximating intracellular levels, then stored in an iced solution.
-Kidneys preserved this way usually function well if transplanted within 24 h.
-Although not commonly used, continuous pulsatile hypothermic perfusion with an oxygenated, plasma-based perfusate can extend ex vivo viability up to 48 h.
+The donor kidney is removed during a standard or robotic-assisted laparoscopic (or rarely, an open) procedure, perfused with cooling solutions containing relatively large concentrations of poorly permeating substances (eg, mannitol, hetastarch) and electrolyte concentrations approximating intracellular levels, then stored in an iced solution.
+Kidneys preserved this way usually function well if transplanted within 24 hours.
+Although not commonly used, continuous pulsatile hypothermic perfusion with an oxygenated, plasma-based perfusate can extend ex vivo viability up to 48 hours.

 The transplanted kidney is usually placed in the iliac fossa.
 Renal vessels are anastomosed to the iliac vessels, and the donor ureter is implanted into the bladder or anastomosed to the recipient ureter.
 Vesicoureteral reflux occurs in about 30% of recipients, but usually without adverse effects.

-Immunosuppressive regimens vary.
+Immunosuppressive regimens vary (see table Immunosuppressants Used to Treat Transplant Rejection Immunosuppressants Used to Treat Transplant Rejection ).
+An induction agent (eg, antithymocyte globulin, alemtuzumab) is started intraoperatively in almost all kidney transplant recipients.
 Commonly, calcineurin inhibitors are begun immediately after transplantation in doses titrated to minimize toxicity and rejection while maintaining trough blood levels high enough to prevent rejection.
-On the day of transplantation, IV or oral corticosteroids are also given; dose is tapered over the following 12 wk.
+On the day of transplantation, IV or oral corticosteroids are started; dose is tapered over the following weeks depending on the protocol used.

-Despite use of immunosuppressants, about 20% of recipients have one or more rejection episodes within the first year after transplantation.
+Despite use of immunosuppressants, about 20% of kidney transplant recipients have one or more rejection Rejection Transplants may be The patient’s own tissue (autografts; eg, bone, bone marrow, and skin grafts) Genetically identical (syngeneic [between monozygotic twins]) donor tissue (isografts) Genetically... read more episodes within the first year after transplantation.
 Most episodes are easily treated with a corticosteroid bolus; however, they contribute to long-term insufficiency, graft failure, or both.
-Signs of rejection vary by type (see Manifestations of Transplant Rejection by Category ).
+Signs of rejection vary by type of rejection (see table Manifestations of Kidney Transplant by Rejection Category Manifestations of Kidney Transplant Rejection by Category ).

-Most rejection episodes and other complications occur within 3 to 4 mo after transplantation; most patients then return to more normal health and activity but must take maintenance doses of immunosuppressants indefinitely.
+Most rejection episodes and other complications occur within 3 to 4 months after transplantation; most patients then return to more normal health and activity but must take maintenance doses of immunosuppressants indefinitely.

 Subsequent annual graft loss rates are 3 to 5% with a living-donor graft and 5 to 8% with a deceased-donor graft.

-Among patients whose graft survives the first year, half die of other causes with the graft functioning normally; half develop chronic allograft nephropathy with the graft malfunctioning in 1 to 5 yr.
-Rates of late failure are higher for blacks than for whites.
+Among patients whose graft survives the first year, half die of other causes (eg, cardiovascular disease, infection) with the graft functioning normally; half develop chronic allograft nephropathy with the graft malfunctioning in 1 to 5 years.
+Rates of late failure are higher for patients with African ancestry.